 About this SPIRIT

 Thomas Hine was originally from Dorset and came out to Cognac, aged only 19, in 1791.
 He joined a local Cognac firm, married the owner`s daughter and became a partner in the firm.
-Later on, the firm took his name to become Thomas Hine & Co.
+Later on, the house took his name to become Thomas Hine & Co.

-Rigorous grape selection, low yields, high quality control during wine-making, traditional distillation, extended ageing in seasoned oak barrels and an evaporation rate of 2 to 3% each year, result in small quantities of the finest cognac.
-In the 1990s, Hine released only a few thousand bottles of 1914, 1938, 1948, 1952, 1953, 1957, 1960, 1961, 1975 vintages (1957, 1960 and 1975 were particularly exceptional), whilst in the early 2000’s vintage cognacs from 1978, 1981, 1982, 1983, were released.
+Rigorous grape selection, low yields, high quality control during winemaking, traditional distillation, extended ageing in seasoned oak barrels and an evaporation rate of 2 to 3% each year, result in small quantities of the finest Cognac.
+In the 1990s, Hine released only a few thousand bottles of 1914, 1938, 1948, 1952, 1953, 1957, 1960, 1961, 1975 vintages (1957, 1960 and 1975 were particularly exceptional), whilst in the early 2000’s vintage Cognacs from 1978, 1981, 1982, 1983, were released.

 This – a blend of more than 25 Grande and Petite Champagne Cognacs, the youngest of which has aged over four years – is considered to be the classic Hine and also the most delicate.
 On the nose it displays fruity and floral aromas of jasmine and acacia, while on the palate, it is surprisingly mellow and delightfully smooth.

 spirit at a glance

 Delivery and quality guarantee